 The adrenaline shot through my dopey face and made my smile so insane, it felt like my teeth would explode.

-My smile stayed in place long into my drive to Mesa Verde with my dad’s cousin who picked me up at the symposium and drove me to my next adventure, as seen in those other entries below.
+My smile stayed in place long into my drive to Mesa Verde with my dad’s cousin who picked me up at the symposium and drove me to these next adventures:

 My wonderful aunt, Dr. Roberta Adams, jokes around with me at the Denver symposium during my photo stint. photo by Thom Stewart